If you’re at all like me, you wanted to develop your own game when you got older.

 What do you want users to do?

-In P.T.’s case, users were corralled in a haunted house, being forced to traverse a single hallways over and over, changing to environment every time the player would open a door into this hellish world.
+In P.T.’s case, users were corralled in a haunted house, being forced to traverse a single hallway over and over, changing to the environment every time the player would open a door into this hellish world.

 The developers outlined all of the aims of the player very clearly in terms of progression, leading the player with a loose but guiding hand.
 They had the users do exactly as they intended.

-Basically, to create a robust and polished product, you need to keep your ear to the ground, connect with potential fans and gamers who you’re aiming your product towards.
+Basically, to create a robust and polished product, you need to keep your ear to the ground, connect with potential fans and gamers who you’re aiming your product.

 If you can create an MVP, and do all of these things, you could potentially make a hit game.

 Eric Ries, entrepreneur and author of “The Lean Startup”, explains the importance of MVP’s and continues learning:

 When is the Right Time to Ask for Gamers’ Feedback?

 Besides the two examples mentioned above, a minimum viable product is a sweet spot between finding what doesn’t work in game design and releasing a satisfying final product.